symoon11/Conditional-Similarity-Network-MNIST/README.md

 ## Conclusion

 I expected that the activated indices of two masks should not coincide.
 However, even after 5000 iterations, it does not happen.
+The paper said that the networks is good for training multiple attributes simultaneously.
+However, the result of experiment does not support what the paper said.